-As of March 31, 2010, our marketable securities consisted of \$4.7 million of auction rate securities, which are variable rate debt instruments, having long-term maturities, but whose interest rates are designed to reset through an auction process at 35 day intervals.
+As of June 30, 2010, our marketable securities consisted of \$3.8 million of auction rate securities, which are variable rate debt instruments, having long-term maturities, but whose interest rates are designed to reset through an auction process at 35 day intervals.
 We had investments in marketable securities of \$5.6 million as of December 31, 2009.
 All of our auction rate securities are high quality direct municipal obligations which have high investment grade ratings or otherwise are backed by high investment grade rated insurance agencies.
 The auction events for some of these instruments failed during 2008 due to events in the credit markets.
-As a result, the liquidity of our auction rate securities has diminished, and we expect that this decreased liquidity for our auction rate securities will continue as long as the present depressed global credit market environment persists, or until issuers refinance and replace these securities with other instruments.
-As a result of the temporary declines in fair value for our auction rate securities, which we attribute to liquidity issues rather than credit issues, we recorded an unrealized loss of \$0.3 million, net of tax of \$0.1 million to accumulated other comprehensive income (loss).
-Our analysis of the fair values of these securities considered, among other items, the creditworthiness of the counterparty, the timing of expected future cash flows, and the possibility that a discount may be required if we choose to sell the securities in the absence of a successful auction.
-These securities were also compared, when possible, to other observable market data with similar characteristics.
+As a result, we have determined the estimated fair values of these securities based on discounted cash flow analyses or other types of valuation models.
+We have performed and routinely update these valuations considering, among other items, the creditworthiness of the counterparty, the timing of expected future cash flows, and the possibility that a discount may be required if we choose to sell the securities in the absence of a successful auction.
+These securities are also compared, when possible, to observable market data with similar characteristics.